goproxy/goproxy.cn/README.md

 **Q: Is Goproxy China legal in China?**

-A: The Goproxy China will be a business-supported project rather than a personal project.
-This means that it will be **fully legal** in China.
+A: Goproxy China is a business-supported project rather than a personal project.
+And it has been ICP filed in the MIIT of China (ICP license:
+[沪ICP备11037377号-56](http://beian.miit.gov.cn)), which means it's **fully legal** in China.

 **Q: Why not use the [proxy.golang.org](https://proxy.golang.org)?**